Mission Trips & Information

 6. What if I do not raise enough funds?

-to solicit enough funds to cover expenses.
-When a person raises
+order to solicit enough funds to cover expenses.
+When a person

-more than sufficient funds, the excess is used in the overall
+raises more than sufficient funds, the excess is used in the

-ministry of that particular trip.
+overall ministry of that particular trip.
 No refunds are made.
-Funds

 the following exception: If a person cannot go due to lack of

-funds, injury, illness, or providential circumstances, their funds
+funds, injury, illness, or providential circumstances, their fund

 7. Can excess funds be used for spending money?